-When I became a mother I knew I wanted to stay and home to raise my kids but I also knew I needed a work at home business.
+When I became a mother I knew I wanted to stay and home to raise my kids but I also knew I needed a work at home job to contribute to our family income.
 This article is for parents who find themselves in the same boat of wanting to work from home but not knowing exactly what they can do to make money from home.
-Here, I have compiled a bunch of Work At Home Mom (WAHM) Success Stories and few WAMD success stories as well.
-I hope you find some inspiration as you read the stories of Work At Home Businesses and connect with what may work for you!
+Here, I have compiled a bunch of Work From Home Job Success Stories.
+I hope you find some inspiration as you read the stories of stay at home moms and dads who have been able to create work from home jobs for themselves.
+Good luck connecting with what may work for you!

 After the birth of my first daughter, I left a career in Corporate America to be a stay-at-home mom and was soon faced with the all-too-familiar challenge of finding a way to remain productive while staying at home to raise my family.
 At the same time, my husband and I had just purchased our first house and–like most homeowners—we were struggling to find reliable home improvement contractors.
 When we finally found a responsible contractor, I felt compelled to share his name with other homeowners, friends and family.
 From that humble start, I launched and grew Home Remedies® of NY, Inc. into a personal concierge service linking homeowners with pre-screened, reliable home improvement professionals.
 After my first year in business, I realized that there was a universal need for the services offered by an HRN.
 I decided to document the HRN business so that others could duplicate my model and launch similar businesses in their communities.
 The Complete Guide To Owning and Operating A Successful Homeowner Referral Network© is a comprehensive manual detailing step-by-step procedures on how to launch and operate a successful Homeowner Referral Network anywhere in the country.
 To date, I have helped more than 300 women launch successful HRN businesses nationwide and my business has grossed almost $4 million to date.
 My husband says that I’m the “best investment he’s ever made.”